Fedora31/nhcustom2/README.md

 ## How to use

-The `output` directory is deleted each time the program is run.
-Backup any mod previously generated if you want to keep them.

 Add the parameters you want in the configuration file, then execute the program.
-The program **MUST** be executed while being in the same directory.
+An `input` folder must be present next to the executable, or another folder must be specified with the option `-i`.

-The `input` folder must be filled with the content of [this zip file](https://github.com/Fedora31/no-hats-bgum/blob/master/nhm_source/mechbgum_no_hats_mod/no_hats_bgum.zip), or any other version of "no hats mod".
+The input folder must be filled with the content of [this zip file](https://github.com/Fedora31/no-hats-bgum/blob/master/nhm_source/mechbgum_no_hats_mod/no_hats_bgum.zip), or any other version of "no hats mod".

 Make sure to keep the database and the input folder up do date.